RogerCronin/RogerCronin.github.io/readme.md

 ## Hangman

-The [Cool Math Games hangman](https://www.coolmathgames.com/0-hangman) is very popular among Hangman aficionados.
+The [Coolmath Games hangman](https://www.coolmathgames.com/0-hangman) is very popular among Hangman aficionados.
 Unfortunately, the entire site's blocked by school admins.
 I made my own hangman using the same word list available to everyone on my website along with some sick additions like a leaderboard.

 Cool yeah that's it.
 Thanks for checking this repository out.